harveylauw/IS415-Geospatial-Project/content/pages/Business-Proposal.md

 ## Motivation & Objectives

 Our project goal is to study the spread of bushfires across all the states in  Australia during the bushfire season, through the use of data points from 1 August 2019 to 30 September 2019 and produce insightful results after implementing appropriate geospatial analysis methods.
-We hope that the results will be able to assist the relevant authorities in preparing the nation for the annually occurring bushfire seasons in the near future.
+We hope that the results will be able to assist the relevant authorities in preparing the nation for the annually occurring bushfire seasons in the near future by studying the changes over time.

 We noticed that past researches only covered certain states in Australia and they were more relevant for less intense bushfires.
 Most of them do not show much in-depth analysis of the Black Summer in 2019 and were mostly focused on the relationship between weather factors and the severity of bushfire without analysing the spread of bushfire over time.
 Thus, our group felt the need to expand the scope of the research to the whole of Australia while covering the bushfire season that occurred in 2019.